chayadroznik/iNfOflag/README.md

 # Challenges

 The biggest challenge for me when creating this application was learning how to use QT environment.
 The syntax is different than C++, and I needed to learn how to integrate the code with QT's language.
-I was able to overcome this challenge succesfully with the help and guidance of Professor Azhar and the student mentors.
+I was able to overcome this challenge successfully with the help and guidance of Professor Azhar and the student mentors.
 Using YouTube also helped me a lot when I was stuck, and I was able to successfully complete the application.
 The most essential part of my algorithm is the scanner that is used to check if there are flags in the text.
-It was a bit challenging to make the scan effective and accurate, but I was able to succesfully build it and that helped me create the rest of the application in a much smoother manner.
+It was a bit challenging to make the scan effective and accurate, but I was able to successfully build it by working with the mentors, using stack overflow and tracing my code a lot, and that helped me create the rest of the application in a much smoother manner.
+The time constraint was also a challenge, as it was quite difficult to create the app to the best of my ability, but I was able to complete it by applying myselfas much as I could and spending as much time as possible on it.

 # Accomplishments: